What is Psychotherapy?

 Psychotherapy involves exploring feelings, beliefs, thoughts and relevant events, sometimes from childhood and personal history, in a structured way with someone trained to help you do it safely.
 Psychotherapy can help you identify the defences and coping mechanisms you created in childhood, and whether those structures are still relevant and helpful today.
 It can help heal your deepest wounds and leave you feeling free to reach your true potential.

 Depending on the nature of your problem, therapy can be short or long term.
 Sessions can be provided for adults, adolescents and children on a one-to-one basis, or for couples, families and within groups whose members share similar problems.
+Our psychotherapists can offer support for a wide range of issues and use a number of approaches to therapy.

 £50 – £130 for 50 Minutes.
 Some therapists are a private healthcare provider.